4D Blog

 End for each

 All left is to start the websocket server using the classes created above.
-You must create a new process with the CALL WORKER command and instantiate the 4D.WebSocketServer in it:
+A websocket server must be started in a worker, so we create a new process with the CALL WORKER command and instantiate the 4D.WebSocketServer in it:

 var $handler:cs.WSSHandler